NBISweden/grave/README.md

 - References can be in one of three types: `filtered_graph`, `unfiltered_graph`, or `linear` (i.e., FASTA alignment).

-- Graphs must be provided in `.gbz.` format, such as those produced by [Minigraph-Cactus](https://github.com/ComparativeGenomicsToolkit/cactus/blob/master/doc/pangenome.md), part of the [Cactus package](https://github.com/ComparativeGenomicsToolkit/cactus).
+- Graphs must be provided in `.gbz` format, such as those produced by [Minigraph-Cactus](https://github.com/ComparativeGenomicsToolkit/cactus/blob/master/doc/pangenome.md), part of the [Cactus package](https://github.com/ComparativeGenomicsToolkit/cactus).
 Because `grave` is designed to handle very short reads (i.e., aDNA at <50 bp) in addition to typical (100-150 bp) short reads, it recreates all graph indexes, and users do not need to supply them.

 - When using `Minigraph-Cactus` for graph construction, please take note to keep contig names for the input FASTAs as simple as possible, [see the official guidance here](https://github.com/ComparativeGenomicsToolkit/cactus/blob/master/doc/pangenome.md#contig-names).
 Avoid hash characters in contig names!